Mental health of LGBTQ people

-People who are LGBT are significantly more likely than those who are not to experience depression, PTSD and generalized anxiety disorder.
+People who are LGBTQ are significantly more likely to experience depression, PTSD and generalized anxiety disorder compared to cisgender and heterosexual people.

 Risk factors and the minority stress model

 The minority stress model takes into account significant stressors that distinctly affect the mental health of those who identify as lesbian, gay, bisexual, transgender, or another non-conforming gender identity.
-Some risk factors that contribute to declining mental health are heteronormativity, discrimination, harassment, rejection (e.g., family rejection and social exclusion), stigma, prejudice, denial of civil and human rights, lack of access to mental health resources, lack of access to gender-affirming spaces (e.g., gender-appropriate facilities), and internalized homophobia.
-The structural circumstance where a non-heterosexual or gender non-conforming individual is embedded in significantly affects the potential sources of risk.
-The compounding of these everyday stressors increase poor mental health outcomes among individuals in the LGBT community.
-Evidence shows that there is a direct association between LGBT individuals' development of severe mental illnesses and the exposure to discrimination.
+Some risk factors that contribute to worsening mental health are heteronormativity, discrimination, harassment, rejection (e.g., family rejection and social exclusion), stigma, prejudice, denial of civil and human rights, lack of access to mental health resources, lack of access to gender-affirming spaces (e.g., gender-appropriate facilities), and internalized homophobia.
+The structural circumstances in which a non-heterosexual or gender non-conforming individual is embedded significantly affect the potential sources of risk.
+The compounding of these everyday stressors increases poor mental health outcomes among individuals in the LGBT community.
+Evidence suggests that there is a direct association between LGBT individuals' development of severe mental illnesses and exposure to discrimination.

-In addition, there are a lack of access to mental health resources specific to LGBT individuals and a lack of awareness about mental health conditions within the LGBT community that restricts patients from seeking help.
+In addition, there is a lack of access to mental health resources specific to LGBTQ individuals and a lack of awareness about mental health conditions within the LGBTQ community that hinders patients from seeking help.

 Limited research

-There is limited research on mental health in the LGBT community.
+There is limited research regarding mental health in the LGBTQ community.
 Several factors affect the lack of research on mental illness within non-heterosexual and non-conforming gender identities.
-Some factors identified: the history of psychiatry with conflating sexual and gender identities with psychiatric symptomatology; medical community's history of labelling gender identities such as homosexuality as an illness (now removed from the DSM); the presence of gender dysphoria in the DSM-V; prejudice and rejection from physicians and healthcare providers; LGBT underrepresentation in research populations; physicians' reluctance to ask patients about their gender; and the presence of laws against the LGBT community in many countries.
+Some factors identified: the history of psychiatry with conflating sexual and gender identities with psychiatric symptomatology; the medical community's history of labelling gender identities, such as homosexuality as an illness (now removed from the DSM); the presence of gender dysphoria in the DSM-V; prejudice and rejection from physicians and healthcare providers; LGBT underrepresentation in research populations; physicians' reluctance to ask patients about their gender; and the presence of laws against the LGBT community in many countries.
 General patterns such as the prevalence of minority stress have been broadly studied.

 There is also a lack of empirical research on racial and ethnic differences in mental health status among the LGBT community and the intersection of multiple minority identities.

-Stigmatization of LGBT individuals with mental illness
+Stigmatization of LGBTQ individuals with mental illness

-There is a significantly greater stigmatization of LGBT individuals with more severe conditions.
-The presence of the stigma affects individuals' access to treatment and is particularly present for non-heterosexual and gender non-conforming individuals with schizophrenia.
+There is a significantly greater stigmatization of LGBT individuals experiencing more severe conditions.
+The presence of the stigma affects individuals' access to treatment and is particularly present for non-heterosexual and gender non-conforming individuals who have schizophrenia.

+A stigma that has gradually reduced is the belief that being LGBTQ is a form of mental illness.
+Homosexuality is not a mental illness, but was considered one until 1973.
+Being transgender was considered a mental illness until 2019.
+The long-standing classification of LGBTQ individuals' identity as a mental illness was used to justify discrimination and violence against the community.
+The long-term effects of discrimination and violence have increased the likelihood of mental illness in LGBTQ individuals.
+Some mental illnesses that stem from these stressors are anxiety, PTSD, and depression.